Great coin, Peter.

 Moravia is a historical country and now part of the Czech Republic.
 When these coins were struck, it was a duchy (or technically, a 'margraviate') in the Holy Roman Empire.
 The capital city of the margraviate was Ölmutz, known in English as Olomouc.

 These are rare coins.
 As long as the inscriptions are legible and the design can be identified, they command a high value, as listed below:

 1951 was the golden anniversary (50th) of the federation of Australia.
 A florin (2 Shillings) was released to commemorate the event.
 The obverse bears the usual Paget portrait of George VI while the reverse bears a design by William Leslie Bowles, a Victorian sculptor.
 His design was one of several considered by the treasury department at the time of the coin's release.
 It depicts a sword crossed with a scepter.
 Above the cross is what appears to be the Imperial State Crown of Great Britain while below it is the seven pointed Federation Star of Australia.
 Behind the sword and scepter is the Southern Cross, the constellation known as Crux.
 On the left of the reverse is the year 1901 and the right 1951 representing the 50 years since the federation of Australia.

-worn: $1 US dollar approximate catalog value
+worn: less than $1 US dollar approximate catalog value

 average circulated: $2

 Collecting Indian Head Cents is great fun.
 They are a favorite among US coin collectors, almost as popular as Lincoln cents.
 A common variety IHC catalogs for about $1 US dollar in worn condition.
 Gary's 1890 specimen is a common variety and is probably worth a lot less than $1 due to its scratches and spots, and its tainted eye appeal.
 Be sure you understand what 'catalog' means.
 Use the Important Terminology link at the upper left.